Visualising multiqubit correlatons using the Wigner function: Introduction

-In the continuous variable (CV) quantum community~\cite{Braunstein05,Weedbrook12}, the Wigner function~\cite{Wigner1932} has been long been employed to provide a phase space representation of quantum states in optical and microwave fields~\cite{Lvovsky09,Wallraff,Clealand}.
-This phase space approach, based on quasi-probability distributions~\cite{PerelomovB}, lends itself naturally to a pictorial representation where negative regions indicate the so called {\it quantumness} of the state~\cite{Ourjoumtsev06}, since, in this case, negative regions cannot occur within the real probability distribution of our classical world.
-Furthermore, the marginal distributions are also real probability distributions giving information about the state being examined~\cite{Wigner1932}.
 Given the usefulness of this approach in the CV world, it would thus be natural to consider whether this carries across into discrete variable systems.
-There have been several attempts at this extension to discrete variables~\cite{Braunstein-1004.5425,PhysRevA.86.062117,WOOTTERS19871,Agarwal1981,Luis-052112,Luis-495302,Klimov055303,Kano1974}, but none yield a function with all the distinctive features of the CV Wigner representation.
-Recently, these difficulties have been overcame by introducing a generalization of the parity operator~\cite{1601.07772,1605.08922}.
-Similarly to CV systems, the number of arguments of the Wigner function grows with the number of subsystems, and one has to consider a function of four variables even for two qubits.
+The extension of the Wigner functions to discrete variable systems based on parity operators~\cite{1601.07772,1605.08922} has recently yielded such a function with all the distinctive features seen in the continuous variable regime.
+The number of arguments of the Wigner function grows with the number of subsystems, and one has to consider a function of four variables even for two qubits.
 The informative content of the Wigner function would be lost unless one finds a convenient, compact representation.

-Here, we apply this compact representation method to the analysis of three-qubit entangled (GHZ/W) states~\cite{PhysRevA.62.062314}) generated in a single-photon based quantum photonics experiment~\cite{Ciampini17}.
-We illustrate how the characteristics of the experimental states are mapped onto the features of their Wigner functions by adopting an ``equal-angle slicing'' to represent it.
-Furthermore, we analyse properties of the state by using quantifiers that are built explicitly on the Wigner function.
-Our results demonstrate that the Wigner representation is as informative for discrete systems, as it is for continuous ones; we expect this to become a commonplace tool, especially in the description of hybrid systems~\cite{Bimbard10,Wallraff12,Jeong14,Morin14} comprising both discrete and continuous parts.
+In this article we discuss how a compact representation can be obtained by using ``equal-angle-slicing", able to to distinguish distinct classes of quantum states.
+We apply our method to the analysis of three-qubit GHZ and W entangled states~\cite{PhysRevA.62.062314}) generated in a single-photon based quantum photonics experiment~\cite{Ciampini17}.
+Our results demonstrate that the Wigner representation is as informative for discrete systems, as it is for continuous ones.
+We thus expect this to become a commonplace tool, especially in the description of hybrid systems \cite{Bimbard10,Wallraff12,Jeong14,Morin14} comprising both discrete and continuous parts.